 On the first turn of the game, the starting player skips this step.
-Once that player has done all their other actions, the turn will end.
+Once that player has done all his or her other actions, the turn will end.
 After that, each player attacks as normal.
 Think carefully if you want to go first or second!